bigteamscienceconference/bigteamscienceconference.github.io/index.md

 <img src="/assets/img/BTSCon2022_logo.png" alt="" />

-The goal of this two-day virtual conference is to bring together a multidisciplinary group of researchers, funders, and stakeholders to discuss advancements, challenges, and future opportunities related to big team science.
+The first annual BTSCON was held virtually on October 27-28, 2022.
+The goal of this two-day virtual conference wass to bring together a multidisciplinary group of researchers, funders, and stakeholders to discuss advancements, challenges, and future opportunities related to big team science.

 ***
 ## Program

-Our program is full of amazing keynotes, hackathons, panels, and talks from BTS experts and contributors from around the world.
+The 2022 BTSCON program consisted of amazing keynotes, hackathons, panels, and talks from BTS experts and contributors from around the world.

 ### [VIEW THE 2022 BTSCON PROGRAM](https://docs.google.com/document/d/17m6t7or53uvFErIW_WHvegwlwV2Cq_rvG5ny-4cBkpM/edit?usp=sharing)